Cistus chinamadensis: Description

 Cistus chinamadensis is a shrub, usually 25–70 cm tall.
 The woody stems have dark brown bark that easily frays and strips off.
 The upper branches have a dense velvety covering of fine hairs (indumentum), beige to off-white in colour.
 The oppositely arranged leaves are light green (in subsp. gomerae) or greyish green (in subsp. chinamadensis), around 4.5–8.5 cm long by 2.3–3 cm wide, with a pointed tip.
 The leaves have three prominent veins.
-Opposite pairs of leaves are joined together at the base by a 1 cm long sheath, the outside of which is furrowed and the inside covered in hairs (as is the outside in subsp. gomerae).
+Opposite pairs of leaves are joined at the base by a 1 cm long sheath, the outside of which is furrowed and the inside covered in hairs (as is the outside in subsp. gomerae).
 The upper sides of the leaves are more-or-less smooth, the lower sides rough and reticulate, to a varying degree between the subspecies.

 The flowers are arranged in open, slightly branched cymes, with 4–8 flowers to each inflorescence.
 The sepals have a short tooth, up to 3 mm long, at the apex and are of two distinct sizes.
 Two outer sepals are around 7–9 mm long by 3–4 mm wide; three inner sepals are considerably larger, around 12–15 mm long by 9–12 mm wide.
 The petals are pink with yellowish bases, more-or-less rounded, about 2.5 cm long and wide.
 The yellow stamens are somewhat shorter than the sepals.
 The ovary is 4–5 mm high, topped by a style about 9–12 mm long.
 In its native habitat, C. chinamadenis flowers in May and produces seeds in June to July.